NCAR/fire-indices/README.md

 Each calculation is independent of the previous day.
 Additionally, the code expects KBDI as an input, so KBDI calculations should always be completed before running mFFWI.

 ## CFWI
 CFWI is the Canadian Fire Weather Index.
-Its inputs are daily surface windspeed, daily maximum temperature, daily relative humidity, and daily precipitation.
-Some datasets do not have average daily humidity, in which case use the inputs of daily max and min humidities, averaged together.
-The code can read in either average humidity or daily max and min, with the max and min version currently commented out.
+Its inputs are daily surface windspeed, daily maximum temperature, daily minimum relative humidity, and daily precipitation.
+Alternatively, daily average temperature and humidity could be used if maximum temperature and minimum humidity are not available.

-CFWI usually operates in a smaller range than other fire indices.
-Typically, 0-5 is considered low fire danger, 5-10 is moderate, 10-20 is high, 20-30 is very high, and anything greater than 30 is considered extreme.

 An intermediate step of CFWI relies on the previous day's calculation, so the calculations are done in a loop.
 Like mFFWI, this index is of interest because it uses windspeed.